11tonystark/FindR/README.md

 15. Seaborn, Pandas, Numpy, tqdm

 **Folder Description**
-1. Recession Predicton and Simulator -  Use ReadME file to run the code
+1. Main Model - Recession Predicton and Simulator -  Use ReadME file to run the code
 2. Recession Indicator Using ANN - Use ReadME file to run the code
 3. Recession Prediction using R -  Use ReadME file to run the code